jnz/q3vm/README.md

  * Plan B: you can always go back to native code, as .c files are the input
  * Great tool landscape for C. Use the tools that are available for C
  * Computed gotos are used to speed up the interpreter if you compile with GCC (see benchmark section)
+ * Much faster than the Triseism Q3VM interpreter (see benchmark section)

 Use Cases
 ---------